 Once Her Majesty arrived and was seated on the Throne alongside Prince Philip, her official messenger, known as the Black Rod, was sent to the House of Commons to summon lawmakers for the Monarch’s speech.
 By tradition, the door of the Commons is slammed in Black Rod’s face to symbolise the independence of the Members of the Parliament.
 To be let in, he was required to pound on the door three times with his rod; Prime Minister David Cameron, leader of the opposition Ed Miliband, and other MPs then walked together to the Commons.
 And then, the most important part of the ceremony commenced: the Sovereign delivered her speech.

 Her Majesty arrived wearing a beautiful silver gown with crystal embellishments, and one of her most stunning white fur coats.
 After arriving, she put on the Parliament Robe of State and the insignia of the Order of Garter.

-Tagged Elizabeth II, Fashion, Imperial State Crown, Jewellery, Parliament, The Duke of Edinburgh.
+Tagged Elizabeth II of the United Kingdom, Fashion, Imperial State Crown, Jewellery, Parliament, The Duke of Edinburgh.